busterbenson/notes/_posts/2007/2007-02-07-history-of-my-self-tracking.md

 Later, around 2005, I started a more general Morale-O-Meter that allowed me to rate my morale each day from 1-10.
 In addition, I also counted the number of alcoholic drinks and caffienated drinks I had, the number of hours of sleep, and my general “health” (1-10, 10 being healthiest).
 It created a graph that looked something like this:

-{% include img.html src='/assets/images/pieces/history-of-my-self-tracking-1.png' alt='Morale-o-meter' width='600' %}
+{% responsive_image path:'assets/images/pieces/history-of-my-self-tracking-1.png' alt:'Morale-o-meter' width:'600' %}

 The coincidence of this graph was that all of the inputs could be displayed on the same 1-10 scale, and so it tended to make it easy to believe that the inputs could in some way be correlated.
 After doing this for about 3 years though, except for minor correlations between number of alcoholic drinks and amount of sleep, there were no deep insights.